tidy-finance/website/docs/20_data.md

 ## Macroeconomic predictors

 Our next data source is a set of macroeconomic variables often used as predictors for the equity premium. [@Goyal2008] comprehensively reexamine the performance of variables suggested by the academic literature to be good predictors of the equity premium.
 The authors host the data updated to 2020 on [Amit Goyal's website](https://sites.google.com/view/agoyal145).
-Since the data is an .xslx-file stored on a public Google drive location, we need additional packages to access the data directly from our R session.
+Since the data is a .xlsx-file stored on a public Google drive location, we need additional packages to access the data directly from our R session.
 Therefore, we load `readxl` to read the .xlsx-file and `googledrive` for the Google drive connection.

 ```r